renatorib/react-powerplug/README.md

 :electric_plug: Renderless Pluggable State Containers

 ---

-> I'm working on version 1.0.
-[Follow me on twitter](http://twitter.com/renatorib_) to know when news will come up.

 **React PowerPlug is a set of pluggable renderless components** that provides different types of state and logics so you can use with your dumb components.
 It creates a state and pass down the logic to the children, so you can handle your data/callbacks.